konelav/writeups/GoogleCTF2019-BQ/Day5.FriendSpaceBookPlusAllAccessRedPremium.md

 program, then somehow guess what output should it have or speed-up it's execution.

-Comment in the `vm.py` directly say that it's simple stack-based machine, and the list `VM.OPERATIONS` looks quite self-explaining, i.e.:
+Comment in the `vm.py` directly says that it's simple stack-based machine, and the list `VM.OPERATIONS` looks quite self-explaining, i.e.:

-  - this is stack-machine for sure, very similar to Forth, for example binary operators like `add`, `xor` etc. takes top 2 elements of the stack and put the result on their place (on top)
+  - this is stack-machine for sure, very similar to Forth, for example binary operators like `add`, `xor` etc. take top 2 elements of the stack and put the result on their place (on top)
-  - there are two accumulators, that acts like registers for temporary store integer values
+  - there are two accumulators, that act like registers for temporary storage of integer values
   - there is block of memory called `rom` which contains program instructions, which are can be either operations with their operands, or static data (integer numbers), or labels (symbols).